AndrejNovak/data_processing_scripts/README.md

 # Functions to implement:
 1) Single particle tracks with histograms on top and right side of the track to indicate the energy deposited in each row and column.

-2) 3D particle track imaging.
+(In progress)

+2) Plot 3D particle tract.
+Define a function based on Bergmann's article and use it for plotting.

-3) In single particle tracs, draw a line along the track.
+3) In single particle tracks, draw a line along the track.
+This is just a first step for length determination.
+Not necessary, just for me as a practise.

-4) Frame printing with a given number of clusters and fixed colorbar, for this frame, add two histograms on top of it
+4) Frame printing with a given number of clusters and fixed colorbar.
+For this frame, add two histograms on top of it
     - these histograms contain selected parameter, for example Cluster Height and the second Deposited Energy.
-    - each part of the image can be also saved individually
+    - each part of the image can be also saved individually.
+    - this can be made such that the main image will always be the deposited energy.
+The other option is to draw each cluster with one specific value of the whole cluster - its height, roundness,...

-7) create frame with counting data - similiar to deposited energy graph
+7) Create a plot of single frames representing counts - similiar to plot of total deposited energy.

-8) create frame with clusters that were registered within some time - Elist in nanoseconds
+8) Create a plot with clusters that were registered by the detector within time set on input - Elist from DPE gives a time value in nanoseconds.

-9) Add calculation of a

-10) Make a new figure for energy with two histograms on top and on the right.

-11) New figure that recalculates total deposited energy to dose that was deposited in the sensor material (depends on material density - Si, SiC, CdTe, GaAs)
+9) Create a figure that shows recalculated total deposited energy to dose that was deposited in the sensor based on the sensor material (this value depends on material density - Si, SiC, CdTe, GaAs, Diamond).

-12) Make print figure energy for multiple clog files present in the directory.
+10) Update read_clog function so that it is able to load multiple clog files in a given directory.
+This needs to be implemented since the number of clogs created by DPE is the same as the number of input clogs to DPE; however, the Elist gives only one list with all the processed events and therefore the event correlation has to be updated.